Find French War Memorials and Cemeteries

 Where are the War memorials in France?

 We care for memorial sites and war graves in France in 2,945 locations across the country.

-Located in the heart of the battlefields of the First World War, The CWGC Experience in Beaurains, near Arras, France is an easy drive away from some of the most recognisable locations on the Western Front.
+Located in the heart of the battlefields of the First World War, The CWGC Visitor Centre in Beaurains, near Arras, France is an easy drive away from some of the most recognisable locations on the Western Front.

 Our sites include 20 memorials commemorating more than 211,000 lives lost during the First World War.

 And 2 memorials remembering more than 6,300 war dead of the Second World War.

 Use the search tool above to search for French memorial sites from the two World Wars.

 You can search by name, location, war, and even size.
 Country, location and war are drop-down lists from which you can select the desired country, location or war.

 If you know the name of the CWGC location you wish to visit, you can enter it into the location field.
 An exact match is not required.

 The number of casualties field can be used in combination with the above or on its own to search for and find different types of war memorials.